 As an analogue technique, double exposure or multiple exposure photography is when two or more different images are superimposed on the same strip of film.
 Thanks to today’s photo editing technology, you can put your own personal spin on this mesmerizing look in post-production without using any film (or even a camera).

 Watch our double exposure tutorial to learn how to create the look in PicMonkey using graphics, and read below to learn how to achieve the look and see more double exposure inspo.

 Add your second image on top of the first as a graphic or texture.

 A good candidate for double exposure is at least one photo that’s high contrast, either with a dark background a light foreground, or vice versa.
 Although not absolutely necessary, this can come in handy when you adjust the blend mode because it will allow the other image to poke through only through the dark or light portion.

 2. Open your base image

-From the PicMonkey homepage, click Create and get that puppy in the editor.
+From the PicMonkey homepage, click Create new, choose your image to edit, and get that puppy in the editor.